HEMANGIOBLASTOMA

 - Spinal Cavernous Malformations: Vascular lesions that may result in bleeding or neurological symptoms.

-Understanding these distinct types of spinal tumors and malformations aids in forming a comprehensive differential diagnosis and guide further medical evaluation and management.
+Understanding these distinct types of spinal tumors and malformations aids in forming a comprehensive differential diagnosis and guides further medical evaluation and management.

 How is a Hemangioblastoma Treated?